simran-kaur-saggu/Credit-Card-Fraud-Detection/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 # Libraries
-pandas
+pandas,
-matplotlib
+matplotlib,
-seaborn
+seaborn &
 scikit-learn

 # Algorithms
-Logistic Regression
+Logistic Regression,
-Random Forest
+Random Forest &
 XGBoost
 Best Model F1 Score: 87.00